nordic-rse/nordic-rse.github.io/content/communities/members.md

 - Luca Ferranti, PhD student, University of Vaasa, Vaasa
 - Samantha Wittke, PhD student, Aalto University and Finnish Geospatial Research Institute, Helsinki

 If you want to be listed here, please send a pull request.
-You can get in contact with us on the CodeRefinery chat (#nordic-rse stream, see above).